Vestigialmars5/TMS-Project/system_design.md

    - Feedback is provided to the Dispatcher, Carrier, and Warehouse Manager for future optimizations.

 ## 4. Implementation Considerations

-To support these interactions in our Flask and React-based TMS:

 1. **API Design**: Create RESTful endpoints for each module, with appropriate permissions for different roles.